|

 gets a leg up on Creationism when it proposes that universes themselves

-evolve and that the physical constants have been tuned, not by God, but
+evolve within a metaverse and that the physical constants have been tuned, not by God, but

 by cosmological natural selection.